2019. The ‘Ofsted School Inspection Handbook’:

 Book Bands and Levelled Readers Should be Abandoned

 Reading Recovery’s Book Bands, Pearson’s Rigby Star Independent & Guided readers, Scholastic’s PM readers, Cliff Moon’s Individualised Reading, Hatcher’s Graded booklist and the Catch Up Literacy booklist are all commercial book levelling schemes based on the whole language notion of early reading – that is, beginners, or those requiring intervention, use globally memorised sight words, initial letter/s, picture and context clues to ‘read’.
-In these schemes, books are levelled according to the number of words on a line, the number of lines on a page or the number of high frequency words used and the degree of repetition, NOT on the phonic decodability of the text.
+In these schemes, books are levelled according to the number of words on a line, the number of lines on a page or the number of high frequency words used and the degree of repetition, NOT on the phonics decodability of the text.
 For example, books in Pink Book Band (recommended for children aged 4-5), ”usually have no more than 10 pages with up to 5 words on a page” (Reading Chest/Book Bands).
 Typically, these books will be described as containing ”predictable text, utilising rhyme, repetition, and supportive illustrations”.

 The 4th edition of Reading Recovery’s ‘Book Bands for Guided Reading’ (2007) states in the introduction that, ”We have banded only those series produced by publishers specifically for Guided Reading.
 This excludes books intended for shared or independent use, and also series designed to provide practice with the decoding of certain phoneme-grapheme correspondences, and therefore more suited to a daily, discrete programme of phonic work”.